vuvietnguyenit/vuvietnguyenit.github.io/_posts/2024-04-30-alerting-on-slo-for-incident.md

 _Let's say within 28 days, we have total 1 million requests received.
 According to target we have set, the system **will only be allowed for handle failed 1000 requests** and **999,000 requests remaining will have to be be handle successful**_

-If our system running stably like something we hope, then after 28 days, 100% EB will be exhausted (corresponding with BR = 0% after 28 days).
+If our system running stably like something we hope, then after 28 days, 100% EB will be exhausted (corresponding with EB = 0% after 28 days).
 This means the same thing about **Burn rate = 1**.
 This case called "perfect case"

 -> When outages occur with system, suppose we calculate and determine that this will exhausted 100% EB after the 14th days (1/2 time_window) -> **Burn rate = 2** (EB burn fast double -> This mean we will have problems with double risk).